Beginners Guide to Peace - Navigating the World of Property

 Another type of market force, the threat of losing customers and revenues, also helped to break segregation.
 The use of sit-ins and boycotts, such as those that occurred in Greensboro, North Carolina, in 1960, put financial pressure on companies such as Woolworths to eliminate their racial segregation polices.

-Unfortunately government operated institutions, such as public schools and the voting box, are less susceptible to market forces as government often has a de facto monopoly on these operations.
+Unfortunately government operated institutions such as public schools and the voting box are less susceptible to market forces as government often has a de facto monopoly on these operations.
 Fortunately, a third feature of the free market, that of invention and innovation, provided an additional force to end segregation.
 It is difficult to overstate the impact of broadcast television on public opinion in the 1950’s and beyond.
-As television ownership in the U.S. accelerated from 9% of homes in 1950 to 87% by 1960, the full ramifications of government sanctioned segregation laws, and its violent defense of it through beatings, police dogs and fire hoses, rapidly accelerated public pressure on governments at all levels to rescind segregation laws.
+As television ownership in the U.S. accelerated from 9% of homes in 1950 to 87% by 1960, the full ramifications of government sanctioned segregation laws, and the violent defense of it through beatings, police dogs and fire hoses, rapidly accelerated public pressure on governments at all levels to rescind the segregation laws they had created.

 - Property rights are the foundation for other rights such as speech, assembly and the press.